Seasonal Celebrations

 Whilst in modern times Pagans and Druids alike celebrate the festivals known as the Wheel of the Year, ancient Welsh Folk and Druids did follow this wheel per se, they did celebrate times of the year that closely align to the seasonal changes.
 Come and Join me in Cardiff to celebrate those seasons...

-Join me in celebrating Seasonal changes @ St Lythan Burial Chamber, near Cardiff - South Wales, UK
+Join me in celebrating the three Ysbryd (Spirit) festivals of Welsh Tradition @ St Lythan Burial Chamber, near Cardiff - South Wales, UK

 Astronomic Festivals